vavricka/Ethereum-monitoring-node/metrics/log-pre-processing/README-PREPROCESS.md

 (2) it is needed to fix it using the following command
 $bash repairLogs.sh <whatever.log> (txs.log / blocks.log / ... )

-(3) diff the repaired logs with the original files that have the ~Backup-Original suffix

-(4) if all ok, delete *~Backup-Original files